18 mins read

 • Cut down on dry foods like crisps and fried items.
 Foods in this category can blow up your vata to unhealthy levels and cause headaches, bloating and joint pains.

 • Limit alcohol intake.
-Alcohol can upset your digestion and worsen mood and hormones.
+Alcohol can upset your digestion and worsen mood and hormones during menopause and otherwise.

 1. Abhyanga or the process of oiling yourself regularly is a practice observed in Ayurveda.
 Oils bring balance to your vata and pitta dosa.
 Your head and feet are the most important places to be oiled.